Magnetic Polarisability of Octet Baryons via Lattice QCD: Fitting

 \subsection{Fitting issues}

 This method presents a couple of issues.
-It makes the assumption that once the $\delta E_\beta(k_d,t)$ energy shift plateaus, the underlying correlation functions used to construct the ratio are also independently exhibiting plateau-like behaviour.
-That is an assumption that a plateau in $\delta E_\beta(k_d,t)$ implies single state isolation of all underlying correlation functions.
+It makes the assumption that once the $\delta E_\beta(k_d,t)$ energy shift plateaus, the underlying correlation functions used to construct the ratio are also independently exhibiting plateaulike behavior.
+That is an assumption that a plateau in $\delta E_\beta(k_d,t)$ implies single-state isolation of all underlying correlation functions.
 We have seen that this is not necessarily the case.

 Consider the plateau plot for the proton in \autoref{fig:fitting:poorprotonfit} at $\kappa=0.13770$, $\mpi=296\,$MeV.
 The selected fit window \mbox{[21, 27]} appears very reasonable.
-The $\chi^2_{\rm dof}$ values are both acceptable, the energy shift appears plateau-like at each field strength and we don't appear to be fitting significant noise.
+The $\chi^2_{\rm d.o.f.}$ values are both acceptable, the energy shift appears plateaulike at each field strength, and we do not appear to be fitting significant noise.

-However, we need to check that the underlying correlators that form the ratio $R(k_d,t)$ of Eq.~\ref{eqn:polarisability:ratio} have all reached single state isolation.
+However, we need to check that the underlying correlators that form the ratio $R(k_d,t)$ of Eq.~\ref{eqn:polarisability:ratio} have all reached single-state isolation.

 The general form of these correlators is

 where $E_{\alpha}$ are the energies of this constructed state and $\lambda^{\alpha},\bar{\lambda}^{\alpha}$ are the couplings of the baryon interpolating fields to the baryon states at the sink and source respectively.
 Due to the asymmetric source and sink operators used here, the couplings are not adjoint.
 Taking the log